Legal

 We only receive the information you choose to give us.
 Please avoid including sensitive personal details in the free-text message box that are not necessary for your enquiry.

-How and why we use your information
+How and why we use your information, and our lawful basis for each use

 Who we share your information with